-As the year draws to a close, members of the Golf Consultants Association (GCA) can look back on a busy and prosperous 2015 – with many of them busier than ever.
+As the year draws to a close, members of the Golf Consultants Association (GCA) can look back on a busy and prosperous 2015 – with many of them busier than ever before.

 Golf sector trainer Frank Newberry will start the new year with a bang after being selected to deliver three two-hour sessions as part of the BIGGA Turf Management Exhibition (BTME) ‘Continue to Learn’ programme, to be held at the Harrogate International Centre, from January 17-21.